tbooth/snakemake-publishing/episodes/05-adding-a-license.md

 versus compiled code, or concerned with patents.
 These probably do not apply to your workflow.
 As stated above, you should use the MIT license unless you have a good reason not to.

-If you have
-incorporated any code that was shared with you under a different license then that license may stipulate (the [GPL](https://opensource.org/license/gpl-3-0) is a notable example) that your new derived work *must* use that same license.
-However, this is not the case for tools that are called by your workflow, only code you are directly copying into your workflow.
+If you have incorporated any code that was shared with you under a different license then that license may stipulate (the [GPL](https://opensource.org/license/gpl-3-0) is a notable example) that your new derived work *must* use that same license.
+However, this does not apply to tools that are *called by* your workflow, only code you are directly *copying into* your workflow.

 If you are distributing tutorials, presentations or other substantial documentation along with the code then you likely want to consider a separate license for these.
 The OSI Licenses are all geared